Virgin Australia: Reorganisation and rebranding (2011–2019)

-COVID-19 impact and administration (2020–present)
+COVID-19 impact and administration (2020)

 On 18 March 2020, Virgin Australia CEO Paul Scurrah announced the grounding of the equivalent of 53 planes due to the ongoing COVID-19 pandemic, effective 30 March.
 This had the effect of temporarily returning Virgin Australia to being a domestic-only airline.

 On 31 March 2020, Virgin Australia confirmed it had asked the Federal Government for a $1.4 billion loan to help it through the COVID-19 crisis.
-The airline said its bailout proposal was "subject to approval by the Virgin Australia Holdings board and the Australian Government" and "may or may not include conversion to equity in certain circumstances".
-Qantas responded by noting its revenue was three times higher than Virgin's, meaning that if Virgin was bailed-out they should be given a $4.2 billion loan as to not distort the market.
+The airline said its bailout proposal was "subject to approval by the Virgin Australia Holdings board and the Australian Government" and "may or may not include conversion to equity in certain circumstances."
+Qantas responded by noting its revenue was three times higher than Virgin's, meaning that if Virgin was bailed-out, they should be given a $4.2 billion loan as to not distort the market.

-On 4 April 2020, the Australian Government announced it would be subsidizing a bare-bones international network operated by Qantas and Virgin Australia for four weeks in April.
+On 4 April 2020, the Australian Government announced it would be subsidising a bare-bones international network operated by Qantas and Virgin Australia for four weeks in April.
 Virgin's began operating later that month to Hong Kong twice weekly and once weekly to Los Angeles.
 On the same day, it became known that Virgin Australia had decided to shut down its New Zealand operation permanently, resulting in 600 jobs in New Zealand to be lost.

 On 9 April 2020, it was announced that all services, except one Melbourne-Sydney return flight six times a week, would be suspended from 10 April.

 On 14 April 2020 Virgin Australia Holdings was granted a trading halt on the Australian Securities Exchange pending a company announcement or to start trading again on 16 April 2020.

-On 16 April 2020, the Federal Government announced it would spend $160 million subsidizing a minimum number of services operated by Virgin Australia and Qantas.
+On 16 April 2020, the Federal Government announced it would spend $160 million subsidising a minimum number of services operated by Virgin Australia and Qantas.
 The domestic minimal network announced is effective 17 April until 8 June 2020 and involves 64 flights weekly.
 It serves Brisbane, Sydney, Melbourne, Adelaide, Perth, regional WA and regional Queensland.

 On 18 April 2020, the Queensland Government offered $200 million to help bail out Virgin Australia, however, the bailout had a number of conditions including Federal Government backing, debt restructuring, shareholders and bondholders contributing, headquarters remaining in Brisbane and ongoing regional flights.

 On 21 April 2020, Virgin Australia confirmed it had gone into voluntary administration, citing its inability to continue operations without a Federal Government bailout.
 However, there are no changes being made to which flights are being operated.

 Virgin Australia Holdings, Ltd. and 39 affiliated debtors filed Chapter 15 bankruptcy in the United States District Court for the Southern District of New York.
 The primary case is #20-11024.